 The park offers a wide array of summer activities, such as hiking, fishing, and canoeing.
 During the winter, visitors enjoy snowmobiling, cross country skiing, and snowshoeing on miles of marked trails.
 Photography and nature study are popular activities year round.

 Campers may not camp for more than 15 consecutive nights.
 Campsites must be occupied each night.
 Two vehicles allowed per campsite.
-Visitors must leave the park by 10pm.
-Despite the change in law, the use of marijuana in public is still not legal/allowed.
+Visitors must leave by 10pm.
+Fireworks are not permitted.